Foundation Home loans Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software is the only way you can demonstrate to lender panels that you are, and can remain fully compliant with their instructions, with alerts on Foundation Home loans’s changes.
-While utilising the software is not a condition for being on the Foundation Home loans panel, demonstrating you can remain up to date with Foundation Home loans’s Handbook requirements is a helpful support to your application to their lender panel and, just as importantly, protect your panel standing.
+This system assists the way you can demonstrate to lender panels that you are, and can stay fully compliant with their instructions, with alerts on Foundation Home loans’s changes.
+Even though using the tool is not a prerequisite for Foundation Home loans , demonstrating you can stay up to date with Foundation Home loans’s Handbook requirements is a helpful support to your application to their lender panel and, just as importantly, protect your firm’s panel standing.

-The software generates real-time alerts, automatically produces compliance and CQS reports, and will increase your firm's efficiency.
-In addition it is simply to use, cost-effective and, for some firms, results in reduced PII premiums.
+COMPLETIONmonitor creates real-time alerts, automatically produces compliance and CQS reports, and will enhance your firm's efficiency.
+It is also simply to use, cost-effective and, for some firms, leads to a PII saving.

 Find a Law Firm approved by Foundation Home loans

-Lenders frequently vary their requirements.
+Banks and building societies often vary their requirements.
 The UK Finance Lenders’ Handbook requirements from Foundation Home loans are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, over time:
+As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes